Category: Affiliated Graduate Teaching Fellows

 Rose Steptoe

-Rose Steptoe is Ph.D. candidate, teaching fellow, and film scholar in the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill.
+Rose Steptoe is a Ph.D. candidate, teaching fellow, and film scholar in the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill.
 Her research focuses on the intersection of feminist authorship and cinematic depictions of body horror.
 More broadly, she is interested in genre and horror studies, gender and sexuality, and sound studies.

 Sejal Mahendru